 Finally, an older Basset Hound can become a wonderful companion to someone who does not have the time and / or desire to raise a puppy but does have time to provide plenty of love and attention.

-A puppy is more time consuming than an older dog due to his training needs and he requires more supervision.
+A puppy is more time consuming than an older dog due to his training needs and requires more supervision.

 With a young Basset Hound puppy, you have some influence over personality and future behavior.
 In addition to housetraining and basic commands, you can raise your puppy to be comfortable around adults, children, and other pets.